michaelelkabas/leaflet-challenge/README.md

 ## Conclusion

-This project provides a complete example of visualizing earthquake data, designing an ETL process, and creating an ERD for a database schema.
+This project provides a complete example of visualizing earthquake data.
 It can be extended to include more complex transformations and relationships as needed.
+You may find the page listed as follows: https://michaelelkabas.github.io/leaflet-challenge/